catseye/Lariat/README.md

             fun(u, n) -> abs(n, replace_all(u, m, x))
         )

+Note that this operation was specifically *not* called `subst`, because the name `subst` is often given to a process that replaces *free* variables, while this operation replaces *bound* ones.
+It was also specifically not named `beta` because it does not require that _t_ and _x_ come from the same application term.

 ### Example 4

-_TO BE REWRITTEN_

 The next task is to write a beta-reducer.
 We destruct the term twice, once to ensure it is an application term, and second to ensure the application term's first subterm is an abstraction term.
-Then we `resolve` the abstraction with the application term's second subterm.
+Then we use `resolve`, above, to plug the application term's second subterm into the abstraction term.

     let beta = fun(r) ->
         destruct(r,